Aliases for DGCR8 Gene

 GeneCards Summary for DGCR8 Gene

 DGCR8 (DGCR8 Microprocessor Complex Subunit) is a Protein Coding gene.
-Diseases associated with DGCR8 include Digeorge Syndrome and Oral Tuberculosis.
-Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and DDX1 as a regulatory component of the Drosha microprocessor.
+Diseases associated with DGCR8 include Digeorge Syndrome and Intracortical Osteogenic Sarcoma.
+Among its related pathways are DDX1 as a regulatory component of the Drosha microprocessor and Mitotic Prophase.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and double-stranded RNA binding.

 UniProtKB/Swiss-Prot Summary for DGCR8 Gene